 There are two ways to view problem reports from the GNATS database:

 It is generally a good idea to search or browse the GNATS database for a problem you're having before you report it yourself.
 Someone else might have reported it already (and there might already be a solution or workaround in the database).
-You may also want to check the list of Features sometimes misconstrued as bugs.

 The best way to submit a problem report is with the send-pr(1) program on your NetBSD system.
 It provides a form with several fields for you to fill out with your favorite text editor (you might also want to read some advice about what to put in the PR).
 Once the form is completed, send-pr(1) e-mails the report to the our GNATS server.

 When the report reaches the server, it is automatically checked for syntax errors, assigned a new PR number, and cataloged in the GNATS database.
 Once in the database, the person responsible for the category that the report was submitted to is notified, and a copy of the report is sent to the netbsd-bugs mailing list, or pkgsrc-bugs for the “pkg” category.

 In addition, a confirmation of the problem report, including the assigned PR number, is sent back to you.
 This number can be used to retrieve the PR later.
 This is sometimes useful because the problem report may contain extensive information on the state of tracking the bug and possible solutions.

 To add additional text to a PR that has already been submitted, just send